AdienDendra/architect-web/content.en/projects/bot-fishing.md

 **Manual Interpretation**: I often struggle to interpret this data quickly before heading out.
 Missing anomalies like the potential for *rogue waves* could lead to dangerous consequences.

 ### Solution
+**Bot Phone Number**: I use a conventional Indonesian mobile number `+6281299032016` as an Autonomous Bot Gateway capable of responding to instructions in both private chats and WhatsApp groups.
+This system relies on two core mechanisms provided by the Baileys library.

+1. **Pairing Code Authentication**:
+   The Node.js server requests an 8‑digit authentication code directly from the WhatsApp server, which it then manually enter into the WhatsApp mobile app via *Linked Devices > Link with phone number instead*.
+Once synchronized, all encryption tokens are stored locally on the VPS so the bot remains **stateful** and can **auto‑reconnect**.

+2. **Contextual Group Addressing via JID**:
+   WhatsApp differentiates private channels (`@s.whatsapp.net`) and group channels (`@g.us`) using a string called the **JID (Jabber ID)**.

 **Automated Information Bridge**: The Bot-Mancing project is built as an automated coastal weather analytics system for Australia, bridging raw weather data and species identification (via text and images) directly into WhatsApp on demand.

 **Decoupled Architecture**: I’ll explain the processing system in detail in the Methods and Code section below.
 But in general, the system is separated into two main processing functions: